Supply Chain Management

 Delivery optimization

-The main objectives of supply chain management i.e to target customers demand gets delivered in time with low cost and high quality.
+Target customers’ demand gets delivered in time with low cost and high quality.

 More-Awareness

-Being involved in supply chain management, the marketer gets an aid to be updated with the supply chain efficiency and dynamics.
+Being involved in supply chain management, the marketer gets aid to be updated with the supply chain efficiency and dynamics.

 Class performance